-Many of us can remember learning multiplication and division.
-The chanting and reciting full sets as a class, revising the multiplication table at home with our parents.
-You might have even had a poster of them Blu tacked to our bedroom wall.
+Many of us can remember learning multiplication and division as children.
+Chanting and reciting full sets as a class, revising the multiplication table at home with our parents; you might have even had a poster of them Blu-tacked to your bedroom wall.

-Here at our private school, Devon, we pride ourselves in ensuring all of our pupils are given the time and effort they deserve.
-Our aim is to allow them to flourish at a variety of subjects, including maths, and of course, their times tables.
+Here at our boarding school in Devon, we pride ourselves on ensuring all of our pupils are given the support they deserve.
+We aim to allow them to flourish in a variety of subjects, including maths and, of course, their times tables.

 Advantages of Learning Multiplication